petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md

 1. Answer whether you would like to add Font Awesome as an available font for your theme at the prompt.

-1. After the theme has been generated, complete the process by using the arrow keys to select the appropriate deployment type for your theme.
+1. After the theme is generated, complete the process by using the arrow keys to select the appropriate deployment type for your theme.
 You can choose to deploy with a local app server, Docker container, or other URL.

     ```
     ?
 Select your deployment strategy (Use arrow keys)